General questions about Yandex StoreDoc

 For more information, see Quotas and limits.

-You can connect to Yandex StoreDoc databases using standard DBMS methods.
+You can connect to Yandex StoreDoc databases using conventional DBMS methods.

 How many clusters can I create within a single cloud?

-- Automatic installation of DBMS updates and fixes for DB hosts (including disabled clusters).
+- Automatic installation of DBMS updates and patches for database hosts (including for stopped clusters).

 - Other Yandex StoreDoc maintenance activities.